Fb1234566/ERPC/README.md

   <li>Initial connection and network setup</li>
   <li>PC control
     <ol>
-      <li>Left button: pin P4.1</li>
+      <li>Left button: </li>
-      <li>Right button: pin P4.2</li>
+      <li>Right button: </li>
-      <li>Esc button: pin P4.3</li>
+      <li>Esc button: </li>
       <li>Joystick: cursor movement</li></ol></li>
-      <li>Volume control (with a potentiometer)</li>
+      <li>Volume control (with a potentiometer, pin P4.7)</li>
-      <li>Opening the virtual keyboard: pin P4.5</li>
+      <li>Opening the virtual keyboard: </li>
-      <li>Connection monitoring (per ora no schermo, quindi omettere questo punto)</li>
 </ol>
-<br>Upon system startup, the ESP32 establishes a socket connection to the PC by using a WiFi network.
-Once the communication is established, the commands sent by the MSP432P401R (mouse buttons, volume control, virtual keyboard opening, esc) are received by the ESP32, which transmits them to the computer to perform the desired actions.
+<br>On the MSP432, the buttons are configured and linked to the respective pins described above. <br>
+When a button is pressed, so a specific action is activated, it transmits the command to the ESP32, which then becomes a real action. <br>
+Depending on the button, I can trigger actions such as mouse buttons, volume control, escape button, and virtual keyboard opening.

 <br>